The Future of California: People, Place, Power

 Access Coordinator: Deborah Lustig, dlustig [at] berkeley.edu, 510-642-0813

-This one-hour event will take place on Tuesday, April 13, at 5:30 pm Pacific Time on Zoom.
+This one-hour event will took place on Tuesday, April 13, at 5:30 pm Pacific Time on Zoom.
 Here is the full recording of the event.

 As California and the world are changing, this symposium brings together California state legislators to share their visions of the future of California and the policies to achieve that future.
 California's large and diverse population needs education, health, housing, and secure jobs in a changing economy.
 California is a leader in protecting this beautiful planet that we call home, but we still have work to do in protecting the environment and planning our housing and transportation to meet the local, state, national, and global needs.
 While California exerts power in the national and global arenas, power is unevenly distributed, and we have to work for a more equitable future.

 Anna M. Caballero

 Correspondent for KQED's California Politics and Government Desk & Co-Host, "Political Breakdown"

 IGS is pleased to co-sponsor this event with the Institute for the Study of Societal Issues, African American and African Diaspora Studies, Asian American Research Center, California Immigrant Policy Center, California Initiative for Health Equity & Action, California Nurses Association, California Reinvestment Coalition, East Bay Community Foundation, Goldman School of Public Policy, Institute of Governmental Studies, Joseph A. Myers Center for Research on Native American Issues, Latinx Research Center, Northern California Grantmakers, Othering & Belonging Institute, San Francisco Foundation, Southern California Grantmakers, The California Endowment, TURN—The Utility Reform Network